 11. Kawell Slim Boat Light

-The best LED spreader lights produce exceptional brightness without being power-hungry.
+The perfect LED spreader lights produce exceptional brightness without being power-hungry.
 That is exactly what you can expect from this product.
 This 6-inch 18-watt LED has six Epistar bulbs that generate up to 1,170 lumens.
 While it is bright, it is energy-efficient.
 With its minimal power consumption, your battery will last long!

 To maximize the performance of the spreader lights, it has deep reflector cups.
 I like it as it allows light to amplify as it bounces as a result of reflection.
 The innovative lens surface is also commendable, which enhances light transmission.

 If you are still having doubts about this product, you might have a change of mind after learning about the one-year warranty.
 Even better, it has a two-month satisfaction warranty.
 If you are unhappy in any way, let the manufacturer know and they will issue an unconditional refund.

 I love that I can enjoy all of its features without spending a lot!
 It is one of the most economical options on my list.
 Even on a budget, this spreader light does not fail to impress.

 12. Wave One Marine LED Spreader Light

 This white and blue spreader light offers dual-color technology, so you can easily choose which one is suitable for a specific situation or application.
 There is a toggle switch to change solid colors as you prefer.